6 Home Organizing Myths Explained

 This myth is just downright demotivating and simply not true.
 While being a naturally organized person can certainly make the process feel more like second nature and perhaps a bit faster, anyone can create an organized home with some dedicated work and the right mindset.
 Ironically, it’s often those who find that it comes less naturally to them who would benefit most from living in an organized space.

 At the end of the day, being organized isn’t about making things look pretty, matching containers and drawer dividers, or even super micro sorted categories.
 It is about systems – systems that work for the person or people who will be working to maintain them every day.
-So, if you aren’t naturally organizing, make sure to create systems that aren’t too fussy and don’t require the highest level of maintenance.
+So, if you aren’t naturally organized, make sure to create systems that aren’t too fussy and don’t require the highest level of maintenance.
 For example, when organizing your pantry, don’t decant all of your nuts into glass jars that will require a lot of upkeep and refilling.
 For a highly organized individual, this may feel lovely and work wonders, but it does take a lot of maintenance.
 Instead, throw all of your bagged nuts into ONE bin or basket and label “nuts”.
 Then, all you have to do to maintain this system is to make sure the nuts get back into the basket and you’re good to go.